 - Unofficial Withdrawals - student begins to attend class, but stops attending prior to the end of the term without providing official notification to the University is .
 For Title IV purposes, the withdrawal date for students who unofficially withdraw is the midpoint of the semester unless a documented last date of attendance can be determined.
 If the University determines that a student did not provide official notice of the intent to withdraw due to illness, accident, grievous personal loss or other circumstances beyond the student’s control, the University may use a date that is related to that circumstance Requests for retroactive withdrawals after the term is over will not supersede the determination of an unofficial withdrawal for aid purposes.

 - Modular withdrawals – If a student is enrolled in a course that does not run the full length of a term they are considered to be enrolled in a module and may be subject to the modular withdrawal rules.
-If they cease attendance at any point prior to completing the period of enrollment they may be considered a withdrawal unless they have met one of three exceptions, or unless the school obtains written confirmation from the student at the time of the withdrawal that he or she will attend a module that begins later in the same period of enrollment.
+If they cease attendance at any point prior to completing the period of enrollment they may be considered a withdrawal unless they have met one of three exceptions, or unless the school obtains written confirmation from the student at the time of the withdrawal that they will attend a module that begins later in the same period of enrollment.
 The exceptions are 1) if the student has met degree requirements to graduate, 2) the student has already passed a half-time credit load for their program in the term or 3) the student has passed a class or classes that are at least 49% of the length of the period of enrollment.
 If written confirmation of future attendance is received from the student but the student does not return as scheduled, the student is considered to have withdrawn and the students withdrawal date. will be the date that would have been used had the student not provided notification.